cap-js/docs/plugins/index.md

 ## As _cds-plugins_ for Node.js

-For Node.js all these are implemented using the [`cds-plugin`](../node.js/cds-plugins) technique, which features minimalistic setup and **plug & play** experience.
-Usually usage is as simple as that, for example for the [Audit Logging](../guides/data-privacy/audit-logging) plugin:
+For Node.js all these plugins are implemented using the [`cds-plugin`](../node.js/cds-plugins) technique, which features minimalistic setup and **plug & play** experience.
+Usually usage is as simple as that, like for the [Audit Logging](../guides/data-privacy/audit-logging) plugin:

 1. Add the plugin: